postmodern/ruby-install/CONTRIBUTING.md

 ### What Will Not Be Accepted

+* Options for Ruby specific `./configure` options.
+You can pass additional configuration options like so:

+        ruby-install ruby 2.0 -- --foo --bar

 * Excessive OS specific workarounds.
 We should strive to fix any Ruby build issues or OS environment issues.
 * Building Rubies from HEAD.
 This is risky and may result in a buggy/broken